Topics

 Neuro-symbolic AI

-I work on methods that integrate symbolic knowledge with statistical learning.
+We work on methods that integrate symbolic knowledge with statistical learning.
 This includes mapping entities in formal ontologies into vector spaces while preserving their semantic relations.
-I develop embedding frameworks for Description Logics (e.g., EL++ and ALC) that provide mathematical guarantees for logical soundness and approximate the interpretation of formalized theories.
+We develop embedding frameworks for Description Logics (e.g., EL++ and ALC) that provide mathematical guarantees for logical soundness and approximate the interpretation of formalized theories.

 Ontology engineering